 Derek Burnett (ELC student)

 Adrienne Boner (ELC student)

 Violence against women and girls (VAW/G) is “a global health problem of epidemic proportions” (WHO, 2013).
 The problem in its myriad forms is rooted in structural inequalities based on patriarchal norms and values, resulting in asymmetrical power relations between men and women that form the foundation of societies and communities throughout the world.

-Please join us for our three-part VAW/G Webinar conversation series as we pay particular attention to the relationship between local and global situations and the responses of feminist activists.
+Our three-part VAW/G Webinar conversation series focused on the relationship between local and global situations and the responses of feminist activists.

 - Global Epidemic: The U.S and Around the World (September 17, 2014)

 - Enculturated Violence- Every Day and Everywhere- and Feminist Responses (October 15, 2014)

 The Worldwide Network for Gender Empowerment produced an event featuring US Secretary of Health and Human Services, Kathleen Sebelius, Director of Education at the Folger Library Peggy O’Brien, and President of Fielding Graduate University Katrina Rogers.